-Around 2000 athletes will set off at 7AM to compete in Ironman Lanzarote – the world’s toughest triathlon event every May.
+Around 2000 athletes normally set off at 7AM to compete in Ironman Lanzarote – the world’s toughest triathlon event every May.
 Some will complete the course in less than 9 hours, others will push the 17 hour time limit to the maximum, and many will stop along the way.
-For them, it will be one of the biggest days of their life, but without an army of over 4,000 volunteers and staff, it couldn’t happen.
+For them, it will be one of the biggest days of their life, but without an army of over 2,000 volunteers and staff, it couldn’t happen.

 We thought we’d go behind the scenes of this iconic event, which is so valuable to the island’s economy, to show you some of the work that goes on.

-Kenneth’s job starts several weeks out from each event, and his role is to pull together all the authorities and police forces from all 7 municipalities and ultimately to ensure the safety of all the competitors.
+The race director’s job starts several weeks out from each event, and his role is to pull together all the authorities and police forces from all 7 municipalities and ultimately to ensure the safety of all the competitors.

 Before the event